As humans, we

 If you live in British Columbia (or even in Canada), you’re bound to have heard stories about the afflicted circumstances happening in Vancouver’s Downtown Eastside.
 When hearing these hardships, you can’t help but feel compassion and empathy for those who suffer through cruel living conditions on the streets – and even more so when the temperatures drop below zero.

-can help those in need through a
+Fortunately, you can help those in need through a

 career as a Community